In my years as art director, I threw away 90% of the postcards I received.

 IT'S IN THE MAIL

-That leaves the remaining, attention-grabbing, 10%.
-I hope there is where I’ll find you.
+That left the remaining, attention-grabbing, 10%.

 So, identify your best piece(s).
 Buy stamps.
 Send postcards.
 Your next job could be one postcard away.